jakehuryn/21kHz-rack-plugins/README.md

 The OCTAVE, COARSE, and FINE knobs change the oscillator frequency, which is C4 by default.
 The OCTAVE knob changes the frequency in octave increments (C0 to C8), the COARSE knob in half-step increments (-7 to +7), and the FINE knob within a continuous +/-1 half-step range.

 The V/OCT input is the master pitch input.
-The EXP input is for exponential frequency modulation and has a dedicated attenuverter.
-Similarly, the LIN input is for through-zero linear frequency modulation and also has a dedicated attenuverter.
+The EXP input is for exponential frequency modulation, and the LIN input is for through-zero linear frequency modulation, both having a dedicated attenuverter.
 The RESET input restarts each waveform output at the beginning of its cycle upon recieving a trigger.
 The reset is not antialiased.

 There are five outputs.
 The top two are saw and sine, and the bottom three are square, triangle, and sine.
-The bottom three waveforms are pitched an octave below.
+The bottom three waveforms are pitched an octave lower.

 **Tips**
 - Since there's not much in the way of waveshaping, Palm Loop shines when doing FM, perhaps paired with a second.